Skip to content

 Safety expert Luuk Schoo: 'Prevention is the key'

-On World Day for Occupational Safety and Health, expert Luuk Schoo of Omwender gives tips to make your workplace safer.
+On "Conscious Safety" Day at work, expert Luuk Schoo will share tips on how to make your workplace safer.

 How safe is your workplace?
-That's the question of the day, as April 28 is World Day for Safety and Health at Work.
-It is a United Nations initiative to draw worldwide attention to safety and health at work.
+That’s the question of the day, because March 25, 2026, is World Day for Safety and Health at Work.
+It’s a United Nations initiative aimed at raising global awareness of safety and health in the workplace.

 From hazardous substances to stress